Updated on December 7, 2018

 - Marriott 10k points = 2000 Frontier

-- BUY MILES: Buy miles from Points.com (not worth it)
+- BUY MILES: Buy miles from Points.com (don't do it! not worth it)

 EARN MILES (link)